Srinivasa314/calcite/docs/part1.md

 import { loadPlugin, importFromPlugin } from 'https://deno.land/x/calcite@2.1/calcite.ts';
 ```

 Then load the plugin.
-The plugin is usually loaded from a website where the binaries are located.
+The plugin is usually loaded from a website where the plugin binaries are located.
 They are then cached based on the url.
 For now we will import it from our local filesystem.
-The plugin is located at target/debug
+The plugin is a .so file on linux, a .dylib file on OSX and a .dll file on windows and it is located in target/debug after building.
 ```ts
 await loadPlugin("my_deno_plugin", "file://target/debug")
 ```